Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The red print dress is by Shiaparelli.
 The slenderizing bodice and diagonal lines accentuated the clean lines and tubular look that was prominent in 1932 fashions.
 Note the smart buttons added as trim.

 Sportswear of 1932

-The 4 sportswear dress patterns on the right were featured as 'what to wear when you play.'
+The four sportswear dress patterns were featured as 'what to wear when you play.'
 Suggested fabrics were rough surfaced, ribbed, or nubby.

-3) This attractive suit is great for business, travel, or street wear.
+- This attractive suit is great for business, travel, or streetwear.
 Suggested fabrics include silk jersey, or cotton tweed.
 Notice the longer jacket length and the belled sleeves.
 By Chantal.

 Historic Fashion of the Great Depression

-The picture on the right was not presented as a fashion sketch but as an illustration for a short story.
+The picture above was not presented as a fashion sketch but as an illustration for a short story.